Exactuals/nashville-music-hackathon-2018/README.md

 To get started download the data set here: and create a local clone of this repository.

-This challenge uses Pandas, so make sure you run:
+This challenge uses Pandas as a requirement, so make sure you install the requirements:

 ```
 pip install -r requirements.txt